 Network-attached storage (NAS) file servers are dedicated storage servers whose operating systems are optimized for file-serving functions.
-NAS file servers typically interact with Tivoli Storage Manager through industry-standard network protocols, such as network data management protocol (NDMP) or as primary storage for FILE device storage pools and directory-container storage pools.
+NAS file servers typically interact with Tivoli Storage Manager through industry-standard network protocols, such as network data management protocol (NDMP) or as primary storage for random-access or sequential access storage pools.
 Tivoli Storage Manager provides the following basic types of configurations that use NDMP for backing up and managing NAS file servers:

-- Tivoli Storage Manager backs up a NAS file server to a library device that is directly attached to the NAS file server.
+• Tivoli Storage Manager backs up a NAS file server to a library device that is directly attached to the NAS file server.
 The NAS file server, which can be remote from the Tivoli Storage Manager server, transfers backup data directly to a drive in a SCSI-attached tape library.
-Data is stored in NDMP-formatted storage pools, which can be backed up to storage media that can be moved offsite for protection in case of an onsite disaster. - Tivoli Storage Manager backs up a NAS file server to a Tivoli Storage Manager storage-pool hierarchy.
+Data is stored in NDMP-formatted storage pools, which can be backed up to storage media that can be moved offsite for protection in case of an onsite disaster.

+- Tivoli Storage Manager backs up a NAS file server over the LAN to a storage-pool hierarchy.
 In this type of configuration, you can store NAS data directly to disk, either random access or sequential access, and then migrate the data to tape.
+You can also use this type of configuration for system replication.
 Data can also be backed up to storage media that can be moved offsite.
-The advantage of this type of configuration is that you have all of the data management features associated with a storage pool hierarchy. - The Tivoli Storage Manager client reads the data from the NAS system and sends the data to the server to be stored.
+The advantage of this type of configuration is that you have all of the data management features associated with a storage pool hierarchy. - The Tivoli Storage Manager client reads the data from the NAS system by using NFS or CIFS protocols and sends the data to the server to be stored.